3 Questions to Change the Way You See Your Finances

 I give out a lot of advice as a financial planner.
 But if there is one thing I hope you do, it's to sit down for 20-30 minutes to actually write down your answers to these three questions.

-It may just help you realize what you really want to do in your financial plan.
+It just might change the way you view the role of money in your life, and clarify what you really want to do in your future.